donBarbos/awesome-standards/README.md

 - [gRPC](https://github.com/grpc/grpc/blob/master/doc/PROTOCOL-HTTP2.md) - This document serves as a detailed description for an implementation of gRPC carried over HTTP2 framing.
 - [XML-RPC](https://xmlrpc.com/spec.md) - Remote procedure call protocol which uses XML to encode its calls and HTTP as a transport mechanism.
 - [JSON-RPC](https://www.jsonrpc.org/specification) - Stateless, light-weight remote procedure call protocol.
+- [Apache Avro](https://avro.apache.org/docs/++version++/specification/) - Serialization format for record data, and first choice for streaming data pipelines.
+- [Apache Thrift](https://github.com/apache/thrift/tree/master/doc/specs) - Interface Definition Language and binary communication protocol used for defining and creating services for programming languages.
 - [OpenRPC Spec](https://spec.open-rpc.org/) - The OpenRPC Specification defines a standard, programming language-agnostic interface description for JSON-RPC 2.0 APIs.
 - [OpenAPI Spec](https://spec.openapis.org/) - The OpenAPI Specification (OAS) defines a standard, language-agnostic interface to HTTP APIs.
-- [API Blueprint Spec](https://apiblueprint.org/documentation/specification.html) - A markdown-based language for describing APIs with interactive documentation support.
+- [API Blueprint Spec](https://apiblueprint.org/documentation/specification.html) - A markdown based language for describing APIs with interactive documentation support.
+- [RAML Spec](https://github.com/raml-org/raml-spec) - RESTful API Modeling Language is a YAML based language for describing static APIs (but not REST APIs).
+- [JSON Schema](https://json-schema.org/specification) - Standard providing a format for what JSON data is required for a given application and how to interact with it.
 - [AsyncAPI Spec](https://www.asyncapi.com/docs/reference/specification/latest) - This specification allows you to create machine-readable definitions of your asynchronous APIs.
 - [OpenMessaging Spec](https://github.com/openmessaging/specification) - Vendor-neutral and language-independent, aimed to develop messaging and streaming applications across heterogeneous systems.
 - [CloudEvents Spec](https://github.com/cloudevents/spec) - A specification for describing event data in a common way.